Pinterest News Flash!

 Algorithms change for a reason.
 When an algorithm is perceived as “figured out” and that a large group of people are manipulating it, a change is made.
 I have a feeling that bloggers and online marketers are directly responsible whenever a change is made to an algorithm on any social media platform.
 Social media is meant to connect and share content people want to share naturally.

 Of course, money also plays a part.
 We have seen it increasing difficult to get our fan pages’ posts on Facebook to reach our own followers without having to shell out money.
-As of today, only pinners in the US can promote pins on Pinterest.
-I anticipate an expansion of that program very soon.
+Is Pinterest moving in that direction?
+Only time will tell.

 Does this mean group boards are useless now?
 No, it does not.
 If you can successfully teach Pinterest that all of your pins are gold, you should still see success using group boards.
 Again, if your only pinning strategy is to pin your own personal pins to group boards and leave, I dare say, your pins are probably not going to be pushed as easily into pinners feeds as they had been.
 It is imperative that you implement a strong pinning strategy to be able to take advantage of the followers of group boards you do not host yourself.